 Did you know Miller Park Zoo is among the fewer than 10% of animal exhibitors licensed by the US Department of Agriculture that is also accredited by the Association of Zoos and Aquariums (AZA)?
 For over 40 years, the AZA has been the primary accrediting organization for zoos and aquariums.
 Earning a place among its accredited facilities is no small feat.
 Miller Park Zoo has been accredited for over 30 years, reapplying every 5 years.
 In September of 2023, the Zoo will once again reapply to keep that accreditation.

-Zoo Superintendent Jay Tetzloff and his staff have been hard at work planning and maintaining the standards from the last accreditation process.
+Zoo Staff have been hard at work planning and maintaining the standards from the last accreditation process.
 But like all good processes, the AZA has continued to update their rigorous standards.
 This ensures institutions bearing the AZA logo are providing the best possible life for the animals in their care and the best possible experience for their guests.